School of Medicine Lecture Series

 6 p.m.
 Wednesday, Feb.
 12

 Strokes are the leading cause of serious, long-term disability, and the fifth leading cause of death in the United States.
-This discussion from two UCR School of Medicine doctors will include cutting edge info on stroke treatment research and clinical care.
+This discussion will include cutting edge info on stroke treatment research and clinical care.

-Speakers: Dr. Byron D. Ford, Professor of Biomedical Sciences, Director of the Graduate Program in Biomedical Sciences, UCR School of Medicine and TBD
+Speaker: Dr. Byron D. Ford, Professor of Biomedical Sciences, Director of the Graduate Program in Biomedical Sciences, UCR School of Medicine

 6 p.m.
 Wednesday, March 11